 Mulberry have a zero tolerance approach to the destruction of goods, and instead we utilise markdown sales, our outlet stores and staff sales as a solution to excess or damaged stock.
 First and foremost, we are passionate about extending the life of every Mulberry product through repair, renewal, and repurposing.
 This commitment is at the heart of our circular proposition, influencing the way we design and manufacture, and the services we offer our customers.

 We are continuously assessing and reducing the environmental impact of packaging throughout our supply chain and operations, from in-store carrier bags to supplier deliveries.
 Our signature Mulberry Green packaging uses innovative CupCycling technology that transforms disposable coffee cups into waste, and then into beautiful paper and carrier bags.
-In one year of using this process, our partners at the James Cropper paper mill repurposed over 1.5 million coffee cups for Mulberry Green paper that would otherwise have been sent to landfill.
-All additional Mulberry paper and card is FSC certified.
+In one year of using this process, our partners at the James Cropper paper mill repurposed over 3.25million coffee cups for Mulberry Green paper that would otherwise have been sent to landfill.